djaus2/EFReflectionTableCopy/README.md

 See how this is done in [djaus2/ScanAVResults](https://github.com/djaus2/ScanAVResults)

-> The project is there but haven't explain the simpler way yet .. coming.
+> The project is there but haven't explained the simpler way yet .. coming.